enki/tragedy/devtools/README.template.md

 # Tragedy

-Tragedy is a powerful Python abstraction-layer for Cassandra.
+Tragedy is a high-level Cassandra abstraction-layer for Python.

 ## Tragedy's Data Model